-Inspired by the signature fountains of the Parkway, the installation features four 13ft-high and 26ft-wide architectural domes – metaphorical winter fountains – that will glow with Steinkamp’s phantasmagoric and dream-like animated video projections.
-Eight digital animations will be projected onto the surface of the domes in distinct hues, whether cool green or blue, or warm red/pink or yellow.
+Inspired by the signature fountains of the Parkway, the installation features four 13ft-high and 26ft-wide architectural domes – metaphorical winter fountains – that glow with Steinkamp’s phantasmagoric and dream-like animated video projections.
+Eight digital animations are projected onto the surface of the domes in distinct hues, whether cool green or blue, or warm red/pink or yellow.
 The imagery reimagines the formation of electricity in clouds, inspired by Benjamin Franklin’s research and evoking the art and science explorations represented by the Parkway institutions.
 It’s a celebration of scientific inquiry.

 “Anyone who’s ever observed water melting and glistening on a piece of ice will get my project,” says Steinkamp.
 She takes a universal observation in nature and magnifies it into an otherworldly experience.

 Layers of animations evoke tiny dust particles colliding to create lightning or to spark static electricity; others depict water combusting into gas and steam.
 Asteroid-shaped particles hurl forward in space and liquid droplets contract and expand in different colors, motions and sequences.
 Otherworldly constellations of shapes appear to be coming at the viewer, moving up and down or changing directions randomly.
 In one dome, steam seems to rise in disconcertedly real-looking puffs.
 Hand-drawn by Steinkamp, cascades of spring flowers also flow through the animation.
 From asters and blue bells, to lilies and Solomon’s seals, plus blue-eyed grasses, columbines, dahlias, irises, lobelias, oxeyes, and phloxes – there are 11 flowers featured, and with the exception of dahlias, all are native to Pennsylvania.

-The four domes and 16 video projectors will be installed along the Parkway at Aviator Park in front of the Franklin Institute, the Rodin Museum grounds near 21st Street, the Park Towne Place Museum Residences, and the Spring Garden Triangle near Eakins Oval, forming a glowing constellation within a mile-long landscape.
-Made of fiberglass and embedded with glitter, the “fountains” will shimmer in the day and glow in the evening.
+The four domes and 16 video projectors were installed along the Parkway at Aviator Park in front of the Franklin Institute, the Rodin Museum grounds near 21st Street, the Park Towne Place Museum Residences, and the Spring Garden Triangle near Eakins Oval, forming a glowing constellation within a mile-long landscape.
+Made of fiberglass and embedded with glitter, the “fountains” shimmer in the day and glow in the evening.